wilsonae/GetData_Assignment/README.md

 full_data <-cbind(combined_activity,combined_subject,selected_data)
 ```

-### Step 5: For each variable for each activity and subject, create a tidy data set of the average
+### Step 5: For each activity, subject and feature, create a tidy data set containing the average
 The data consists of 10,299 observations with 68 variables.
 To convert this into the form that we require we must
-- group the data by activity and subject using the *group_by* command
+- group the data by activity and subject using the *group_by* command,
-- for each activity/subject combination, calculate the mean for each of the 66 observations using the *summarise_each* command
+- for each activity/subject combination, calculate the mean for each of the 66 observations using the *summarise_each* command,
-- convert the 66 means per line into a list of 66 observation consisting of the activitym subject, feature and mean using the *gather* command
+- using the *gather* command, convert the 66 feature means per activity/subject observation into a list of 66 observations each consisting of the activity, subject, feature and mean,
 - sort the list by activity and then subject.
-This will give a tidy dataset consisting of 2,310 observations with 4 variables.
+This will give the required tidy dataset consisting of 2,310 observations with 4 variables.
 ```
 feature_means <-
   full_data %>%